swarm-lab/swarm-lab.github.io.jekyll/join/index.md

 #### Postdoctoral researchers

-There is currently no postdoctoral position available at the Swarm Lab.
+[//]: # There is currently no postdoctoral position available at the Swarm Lab

+---

+**We currently have a postdoctoral position available on a DARPA-funded research project aimed at testing and validating modeling methods for detecting the onset of migrations and predicting their final destinations using ant colonies as a model system.
+More info [here](/blog/2019/06/06/postdoc-position/).**

+---

 Postdoctoral positions are rare because grants large enough to support a postdoctoral researcher are also rare.
 If you want to join the Swarm Lab as a postdoctoral researcher, your best option is to apply for postdoctoral fellowships that are granted by public and private foundations (NSF, Fulbrigth, Fyssen, etc.).
 A fairly exhaustive list of postdoctoral funding opportunities was compiled by [Marissa Baskett](http://www.des.ucdavis.edu/faculty/baskett) who made it available  [here](http://www.des.ucdavis.edu/faculty/baskett/links/academia.html#Postdoc).